Reopening the Tybee Post Theater

 Friends of the Tybee Theater is a non-profit organization dedicated to the transformation of the Post Theater into an operating performing arts and cultural center for Tybee Island.

 The historic Tybee Post Theater, originally a 1930s movie house for the Fort Screven Army base, will be reborn as a civic center for Tybee.
-When the curtain is raised for the first time in 50 years this Spring, the Tybee Post Theater will seat approximately 240 and provide the only multi-purpose cultural venue on the island for both residents and visitors alike.
+When the curtain is raised for the first time in 50 years this year, the Tybee Post Theater will seat approximately 240 and provide the only multi-purpose cultural venue on the island for both residents and visitors alike.

 - A family-friendly venue for year-round activities